Skip to main content

 Ways to increase a guinea pig’s life expectancy

 Fresh food: As with any living creature, providing your guinea pig with fresh food is one of the best ways to increase life expectancy.
-Make sure that uneaten food like greens is removed from the cage within 24 hours so your guinea pig doesn’t eat food that is no longer fresh.
+Make sure that uneaten food, like greens, is removed from the cage within 24 hours so your guinea pig doesn’t eat food that is no longer fresh.

 Purchase a comfortable cage: Just like humans, guinea pigs like to be comfortable, too!
 A good recommendation is to provide at least 7.5 square feet for one guinea pig and 10 square feet of living space for two guinea pigs.
-The more space you provide the happier your guinea pigs will be.
+The more space you provide them, the happier your guinea pigs will be.

 Do not allow females to become pregnant: The pregnancy and birthing process is hard on female guinea pigs.
 In fact, one in five females that are bred will die as a result of complications during pregnancy or birth.